Medically reviewed on June 16, 2018

 - Active surveillance.
 Some forms of lymphoma are very slow growing.
 You and your doctor may decide to wait to treat your lymphoma when it causes signs and symptoms that interfere with your daily activities.
 Until then, you may undergo periodic tests to monitor your condition.

 - Other drug therapy.
-Other drugs used to treat lymphoma include targeted drugs that focus on specific abnormalities within your cancer cells that allow them to survive.
+Other drugs used to treat lymphoma include targeted drugs that focus on specific abnormalities in your cancer cells.
 Immunotherapy drugs use your immune system to kill cancer cells.

 Preparing for an appointment

-Make an appointment with your family doctor if you have any signs or symptoms that worry you.
-If your doctor suspects you have lymphoma, you may be referred to a doctor who specializes in diseases that affect the blood cells (hematologist).
+Make an appointment with your primary care doctor if you have any signs or symptoms that worry you.
+If your doctor suspects you have lymphoma, he or she may refer you to a doctor who specializes in diseases that affect the blood cells (hematologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
 Here's some information to help you get ready, and what to expect from your doctor.